danielisaacgeslin/ng-5-codepen-widgets/README.md

 # OPTION A (Default SHH-KEY without Passphrase)
 st sync -a

+Retry if some service broke while building, this may be due to docker crash or st bug, please tell us.

 # OPTION B (Select SSH-KEY without Passphrase)
 SEEDTAG_SSH_KEY=/absolute/route/to/my-ssh-key st sync -a